hancandice/portfolio/README.md

-# Portfolio website(mobile responsive)
+# Portfolio website template (mobile responsive)

 ---

-> Programmar's Portfolio Website made with CSS, HTML, Bootstrap, Jquery
+> Programmar's Portfolio Website made with CSS, HTML, Bootstrap, and Jquery.
+Front end only, there is no backend but will be updated soon.

 ---

 <br>

-### Try it out 👇🏼
+### Example: Try it out 👇🏼

 https://geekjeeyoung.netlify.app